PhillHenry/IcebergPlayground/README.md

 This project assumes we're running a Unix-like OS.
 I'll make it Windows friendly if there is a demand.

+# Running

+The BDDs require Docker images for Kafka and Polaris.
+Because Polaris writes to a mounted volume, you'll need to pass it your user ID and GID.
+So run all the tests with:

+`mvn clean install -Ddocker.uid=$(id -u) -Ddocker.gid=$(id -g)`

 # Creating the Documentation
 You'll need to install `ansi2html`.
 On Ubuntu, you'd do it with something like: